seanslma/maki/Visualization/PowerBI/StackedColumn.md

 ## remove gaps
 - Visualizations -> X axis and set the type to Categorical
-- Columns -> gaps and set Inner padding to 0%
+- Columns -> Spacing and set Inner padding to 0%
-- Change X axis back to continuous
+- Change X axis back to continuous (not work)